secretwpn/e-bike-docs/bafang-850c-firmware-update.md

 - connect your display to ST-LINK V2 USB dongle
 > Note: you don't need any voltage boosters, nor connecting the bike battery to the display, just plain st-link to display SWD pins as described in [Bafang 850C Display firmware update](https://github.com/OpenSourceEBike/TSDZ2_wiki/wiki/Flash-the-firmware-on-850C-using-SWD)
 >
-> Also you don't need to turn the display on in order to flash it (and you can't do this anyway with described wiring arrangement) so you just flas it and then go ahead and connect to the bike as usual
+> Also you don't need to turn the display on in order to flash it (and you can't do this anyway with described wiring arrangement) so you just flash it and then go ahead and connect to the bike as usual
 - plug the dongle into computer
 - in ST-LINK Utility go to settings and make sure your dongle was recognized (it will display the serial number and allow changing some settings; I have left all settings stock)
 - click "connect" in the top toolbar